Privacy & Cookies

 We collect as little of your personal data as possible.
 The only times we collect data is when you subscribe to our newsletter, apply for a job at FJ or share your data with us voluntarily.

 At the bottom of most pages of our website, you can sign up for our newsletter.
 To subscribe, we ask you for your name, email address and function title which will subsequently be added to our Mailchimp mailing list.
 Mailchimp is a specialised digital service that helps us create and send emails to a large number of people at once.
+On most of our case pages you can download the case whitepaper.
+To download the whitepaper we ask you for your name and email address which will also be added to our mailing list.
 If you want to unsubscribe from our newsletter, you can do so by clicking on the unsubscribe link at the bottom of any newsletter.
 We’d hate to see you go, though.

 Applying to a job

 When you apply for a job at FJ, the application process goes through Homerun.
 Homerun is a specialised digital service for presenting vacancies, managing applications and streamlining the application process.
 The application form you’ll have to fill in asks you for your name, email address, date of birth, city of residence, phone number, educational background, past work experiences and resume.
 This information is required to complete your application.
 On top of that, you are given the choice to share your address, country of residence, social media links and a picture of yourself.
 However, this is not obligatory, and it is up to you if you want to add it.

 When you apply, thus sending us your information, you are asked to give us and Homerun permission to retain the information up to twelve (12) months after your application.
 After that period the data will be deleted unless we have received your permission to keep your data for a longer period of time.
 The latter only occurs after we explicitly asked you for this permission, for example when we currently don’t have an open vacancy, but we are impressed by your skills and personality.